-WWE ‘SummerSlam’ Results & Review: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy
+WWE ‘SummerSlam’ Results: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy

 Thus far, WWE SummerSlam has thrilled fans.
 SummerSlam is airing live on the WWE Network and on pay-per-view.
-As the Inquisitr reported, Becky Lynch seemingly turned heel after she attacked the new SmackDown Women’s champion Charlotte Flair after the match, and AJ Styles was disqualified after brutally attacking Samoa Joe with a chai.
-The action just got better from there.
+As the Inquisitr reported, Becky Lynch seemingly turned heel after she attacked the new SmackDown Women’s champion Charlotte Flair after the match, and AJ Styles was disqualified after brutally attacking Samoa Joe with a chair.

 Jeff Hardy challenged Shinsuke Nakamura for the WWE United States Championship at SummerSlam.
 These two have squared off before and thrilled audiences, and arguably, their match on Sunday night was their best one yet.
 Much of the WWE universe was expecting Randy Orton to interfere during this contest, and though “The Viper” did make an appearance after the bout, he did not interrupt the Intercontinental title match.